Video Transcript - Does a Wrongful Death Settlement Need to Be Shared With all Relatives?

 In most cases, if there is more than one wrongful death lawsuit against the same party, the court may consolidate it into a single lawsuit.
 The attorneys may work together and find common ground on splitting the wrongful death settlements.

 If the case goes to trial, the jury gets to decide on the distribution of the settlement.
-However, if the case is settled before it goes to trial, and there is a disagreement between the surviving family members, a hearing can be called to determine an equitable distribution.
+However, suppose the case is settled before it goes to trial, and there is a disagreement between the surviving family members.
+In that case, a hearing can be called to determine an equitable distribution.

 However, a surviving spouse may receive a greater share of the settlement than the minor children, especially if they were financially dependent on the decedent.